 If you're wanting to remove the hair from the top of your head, you'll want to check out T3's guide to the best hair clippers.
 These will allow you to achieve simple hairstyles at home.

-What is the best body shaver / manscaper for men?
+What is the best body groomer / manscaper for men?

-It's probably fair to say that the Philips Body Groomers kickstarted (or facilitated) the current manscaping trend, and the brand's devices are still particularly good.
-On its best Body Grooms, the motors Philips used to drive the shaving blades are nice and powerful, which means the risk of any painful snags is reduced, while the foils are carefully honed and treated to reduce irritation further.
+We think it's probably fair to say that the Philips Body Groomer range kickstarted (or facilitated) the current manscaping trend, and the brand's devices are still particularly good.
+During our reviews, we found Philips/ best body groomers, the motors used to drive the shaving blades are nice and powerful, which means the risk of any painful snags is reduced, while the foils are carefully honed and treated to reduce irritation further.

 After experimenting with less expensive models in the name of value for money, we've come to the conclusion that you're always best off going for the range-topping product if you want the best results and the longest life (for the device, not you).
 For that reason, our top pick is the Philips Series 7000 Body Groom.
 While the 'double-end' design is perhaps not ideal for getting at the hardest-to-reach areas of your back, it reliably trims and shaves smooth with minimal irritation, and seems to have good longevity.